rsaggio87/LeaveOutTwoWay/README.md

 # Current Release (Version 1.5)

- * Code now is significantly faster in computing (Bii,Pii).
+ * Code is significantly faster in computing (Bii,Pii).
 In particular, we have introduced the following changes:

                 * Added CMG routine to speed computation of linear system involving the Laplacian matrix as design matrix.